nerdsupremacist/Valid/README.md

 So what can you validate with Valid?
 Well pretty much anything you'd like.
 You can use it to:
 - Validate Password Requirements
 - Privacy and Access Control Checks
-- and many more use cases
+- well, I honestly haven't thought of more easy to explain examples, but the possibilities are endless...

 Let's start with an example.
 Let's start validating some passwords.
 For that we create a Validator, with a set of rules: